promitbabai/FSE4-Azure-Search/README.md

 The code included in this sample is intended to illustrate using Azure Cosmos DB for MongoDB API from SpringBoot application

-Search Microservices with Monggo DB Deployed on Azure with below 2 DB connection options -
+Azure-Search Microservices is Deployed on Azure with below 2 DB connection options -
     1) MongoDB Atlas Cloud connection
     2) CosmosDb for MongoDb Api on Azure,